You don’t need to be a copywriter to run a business.

 But you don’t always knowingly buy results.

-You buy results when you hire me to evaluate your landing pages; you want to increase your conversion.
+You buy results when you hire me to help you set up your marketing; you want to increase your sales.

 You may buy results when you go to a hairdresser; you want to get rid of excess hair or you want the experience a good hairdresser can offer.